 Best Redfish Reel?

 Though I strongly suggest a baitcasting reel for catching redfish, I understand that not everyone wants to learn how to use one.
 You probably grew up using spinning reels, and if you’re skilled at casting to redfish with a spinning reel, you’ll love these two different Penn Reels which are ideal for catching redfish of any size.
 Not to mention, these reels are ideal for catching any fish in the 1-40 lb. class.
-These are great reels for redfish, sea trout, small grouper, cobia, flounder, snook, bluefish, and other fish found close to shore.
+These are great reels for redfish, speckled trout, small grouper, cobia, flounder, snook, bluefish, and other fish found close to shore like sheepshead.
 Note, the bigger the fish are, the better the baitcasting reels (below) are.

 Very high ratings; Made in America (Seattle, WA.)